marine-defrag/marine-defrag-server/PROVISIONING.md

 ### Provisioning

-To provision the new server, run:
+To provision the new server, run this on your local machine:

 ```sh
 bin/kamal env push